ParaskevasLysikatos/angularDjangoApi/README.md

 The web application contains 3 main views(home page,view list of employees or devices, create-edit employee or device).The navbar is toggle one,footer is static but with my information,homepage values are recalculated on visit the component(no subject feature), sometimes also i have problem with picture rendering, on create employee upload feature is combined with creation, on edit is separated because on backend i have separate table for pictures.

-check heroku url of the app=https://angular-employees-devices.herokuapp.com/
+check railway url of the app= https://angular-frontend-Employee-Device.up.railway.app

-check API: is django rest framework=https://django-angular-api.herokuapp.com/api/      employees or devices
+check API: is django rest framework=https://angular-django-Employee-device-api-production.up.railway.app/api/

-!!Highly Recommended for better experience run it locally(heroku too slow and cashes previous values)
+for employees or devices

 (as for testing i tried only the components to be created and employees service to call get method but could not resolve the issue to close request methods)(karma testing)

-(extra feature upload to every employee a profile image)( I used s3 bucket of amazon) (minus no exprerience of karma testing(i gave up on services testing, maybe due to heroku could not find why could not close the request)).
+(extra feature upload to every employee a profile image)( I used s3 bucket of amazon) (minus no experience of karma testing(i gave up on services testing, maybe due to heroku could not find why could not close the request)).